practicalli/clojure-web-services/app-servers/atom-based-restart.md

   "Stop and then start the application server, loading in the new code" []
   (app-server-stop)
-  (-main))
+  (app-server-start (Integer. (or (System/getenv "PORT") 8888))))

 (defn -main
-  "Determine an HTTP port number and start application server on that port" [& [port]]
+  "Determine an HTTP port number and start application server on that port.
+  A value for port can be passed as the first argument to the command to start the application via the CLI" [& [port]]
   (let [port (Integer. (or port
                            (System/getenv "PORT")